-Uno appeared as a soloist with orchestras such as the Orchestre Royal de Chambre de Wallonie, the Belgian National Orchestra in Belgium, Lviv Symphony Orchestra in Ukraine, Orchestra Filarmonica Marchigiana in Italy, Symphony Orchestra of University Mozarteum in Austria, St.Gellert Festival Orchestra in Hungary, the Chamber Orchestra of Nagoya in Japan, collaborating with Jean-Jacques Kantorow, Hugh Wolff, Michele Nitti, Johannes Kalitzke, Yoon Kuk Lee, Kazuki Wada.
+Uno has performed as a soloist with the Orchestre Royal de Chambre de Wallonie, the Belgian National Orchestra, New Japan Philharmonic, Lviv Symphony Orchestra, Orchestra Filarmonica Marchigiana, Symphony Orchestra of University Mozarteum, St.Gellert Festival Orchestra, the Chamber Orchestra of Nagoya, collaborating with Jean-Jacques Kantorow, Hugh Wolff, Johannes Kalitzke, Eiji Oue, Kazuki Wada.

-She studied at the Music High School attached to the Faculty of Music, Tokyo University of the Arts.
-In 2014 she was accepted into Tokyo University of the Arts with highest honors as a recipient of Tokuji Munetsugu Scholarship.
+Yukiko studied at the Music High School attached to the Faculty of Music, Tokyo University of the Arts.
+In 2014 she enrolled in Tokyo University of the Arts with the highest honor as a recipient of Tokuji Munetsugu Scholarship.
 Since 2015 she studied at the University Mozarteum in Salzburg at the class of Pierre Amoyal and Rainer Schmidt and graduated with the highest honor.